dfir-iris/iris-web/CODESTYLE.md

 - If it's linked to an issue, prepend with the issue ID, i.e `[#issue_id][action] Commit message`

 ## Code
 The code should be pretty easy to apprehend.
 It's not perfect but it will improve over time.
+Some documentation about development is available [here](https://dfir-iris.github.io/development/).
-Here are the main tips to be aware of :
+Here are the main takes :

 - **Routes** : these are the things that describes how URI should be handled.
 Routes are split by categories as in the UI menu.
 They are defined in `source > app > blueprints`.
 A route providing a web page (i.e non API) relies on templates.